jeetmehta/Adversarial-CNNs/README.md

 ## Results

+### Running the Code

+For those interested, the code can easily be run just by performing the following command in Terminal

+    python mnist_deep_cnn_classifier.py

+**Note:** The model must be trained and saved beforehand.
+In order to do this, just uncomment the following line (on line 267):

+    model.train_network(x, y_conv, y_, keep_prob, True)

+and run the program.
+Once the network is trained and saved (this function will train and save the trained network offline), feel free to re-comment this line for future program runs to save time!

+### Outcomes

 The iterative, targeted fast gradient sign method (FGSM) approach worked amazingly well, allowing a consistent misclassification of the input "2"'s as "6"'s, thereby meeting the goals of the project.

 For visualization purposes, the resulting output images are plotted and shown below.